Clubs at Dodgen 2022-23

 Try-outs will be held in late August and early September.
 Try-outs are open to ALL Dodgen students who are able to dedicate their time to learn content, attend practices, and competitions.
 More information can be found at the Science Olympiad website.

-This club will meet twice monthly.
 Watch the morning broadcast for information.
 If there are any monthly meeting changes, coaches will notify team members.
+Meetings are in the Dodgen cafeteria.
 This club also requires that students attend Saturday competitions.

 Spanish Club

-All 8th grade students are welcome to attend Spanish Club.
-You do not have to be a Spanish language student or a Spanish speaker.
-We meet at 8:15AM on the last Friday of each month in Sra.
-Coccoli's classroom 848 to celebrate and learn about Spanish-speaking peoples and cultures.
-There are no financial obligations.
+All 8th grade students are welcome to attend Spanish Club!
+We meet at 8:15AM on the last Friday of each quarter in Sra.
+De Miguel's classroom (847) to celebrate and learn about Spanish-speaking peoples and cultures.
+There is no fee to join Spanish Club.

-Faculty Sponsors: Pam Coccoli and Jennifer De Miguel
+Faculty Sponsors: Jennifer De Miguel and Yazmin Morrone

 French Club

-Dodgen French Club is open to Dodgen students in all grade levels who have an interest in French culture, current affairs, art, music, travel, cuisine, language, etc...
+Dodgen French Club is open to Dodgen students in ALL grade levels who have an interest in French culture, current affairs, art, music, travel, cuisine, language, etc...
 If you have ever been curious about the French-speaking world, join us to learn more about the topics that interest you.
-The club meets on the 2nd Thursday of each month at 8:15am in Room 724 (Madame Sharp's room).

 Band Ensembles